boostorg/coroutine2/README.md

-boost.coroutine
+boost.coroutine2
 ===============

-boost.coroutine provides templates for generalized subroutines which allow multiple entry points for suspending and resuming execution at certain locations.
+boost.coroutine2 provides templates for generalized subroutines which allow multiple entry points for suspending and resuming execution at certain locations.
 It preserves the local state of execution and allows re-entering subroutines more than once (useful if state must be kept across function calls).